fditraglia/leadsafefutures/_pages/information.md

 ## Additional Resources

 ### Background Documents

 #### Should we still worry about lead?

-The document at this link was written for the Royal Society of Chemistry and provides a background on lead exposure and toxicity.
+A report was written for the Royal Society of Chemistry that provides a background on lead exposure and toxicity.
-Should we still worry about lead i1.pdf (https://leappalliance.org.uk/wp-content/uploads/2025/03/Should-we-still-worry-about-lead-i1.pdf).
+[Should we still worry about lead i1.pdf] (https://leappalliance.org.uk/wp-content/uploads/2025/03/Should-we-still-worry-about-lead-i1.pdf).

 ### Publications

-[Related publications]
+#### The lead landscape in the UK

+This Powerpoint presentation, with voiceover, prepared for the [Lead & Healthy Housing Conference] (https://leappalliance.org.uk/wp-content/uploads/2025/02/LHHC-conference-d0.3.pptx) in the USA explains the source of lead exposure in the UK and describes the related regulations.

 ### Links
 For more information about lead exposure and poisoning prevention see the [LEAPP Alliance website](https://leappalliance.org.uk/).